Stan Lee

-Following his retirement from Marvel in the 1990s, Lee remained a public figurehead for the company, and frequently made cameo appearances in films and television shows based on Marvel characters on which he received an executive producer credit, which allowed him to become the highest grossing person in film of all time.
-He continued independent creative ventures into his 90s until his death in 2018.
+Following his retirement from Marvel in the 1990s, Lee remained a public figurehead for the company.
+He frequently made cameo appearances in films and television shows based on Marvel properties, on which he received an executive producer credit, which allowed him to become the actor with the highest-grossing film total ever.
+He continued independent creative ventures until his death, aged 95, in 2018.
 Lee was inducted into the comic book industry's Will Eisner Award Hall of Fame in 1994 and the Jack Kirby Hall of Fame in 1995.
 He received the NEA's National Medal of Arts in 2008.